dmwzw/AICV-Mobile/README.md

 3. Commit your changes (`git commit -m 'Add some amazing feature'`)
 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Create a Pull Request

+## License 📜

+This project is licensed under the MIT License - see the `LICENSE` file (if available) for details.

 ## Acknowledgements 🙏